Tunku Osman

-Tunku Tan Sri Osman (24 November 1919 – 19 April 1994) was the first Malaysian Armed Forces Chief of Staff.
-He is a nephew of Tunku Abdul Rahman, Malaysia's first Prime Minister as well as a first cousin to the late Sultan Abdul Halim, the late Tunku Abdul Malik, the late Tunku Annuar and Sultan Sallehuddin since their fathers and The Tunku are brothers (paternal half siblings).
+Tunku Osman bin Tunku Mohd Jewa (24 November 1919 – 19 April 1994) was the first Malaysian Armed Forces Chief of Staff.
+He was a nephew of Tunku Abdul Rahman, Malaysia's first Prime Minister as well as a cousin of Sultan Abdul Halim, Tunku Abdul Malik, Tunku Annuar and Sultan Sallehuddin since their fathers and Tunku Abdul Rahman were brothers (paternal half siblings).
 General Tunku Osman was known for his strong principles and self-discipline as well as highly respected by the ranks and files of the army.

 Background

-Tunku Osman received his early education at the Hutchin School, Penang and later enrolled into the Sultan Abdul Hamid College (SAHC), Alor Star, Kedah.
+Tunku Osman received his early education at Hutchings School, Penang and later enrolled into the Sultan Abdul Hamid College (SAHC), Alor Star, Kedah.
 In March 1935, he furthered his studies at the Bristol Grammar School, England.
 There, he was taken care of and guided by Reginald James MacGregor.
-When the war broke in Europe, Tunku Osman showed his interest in joining the armed forces when R.J.
-McGregor's sons joined the Royal Air Force.
+When the war broke in Europe, Tunku Osman showed his interest in joining the armed forces when Reginald James MacGregor's sons joined the Royal Air Force.

 Career highlights

 From April to August 1942, Tunku Osman trained with the Gloucester Regiment as a recruit and later joined the 80th Reconnaissance Regiment.
-He was then sent undergo cadet training at the Highland Fieldcraff Centre in Scotland.
+He was then sent to undergo cadet training at the Highland Fieldcraff Centre in Scotland.
 He underwent further training at Bovington and was seconded to the Royal Armoured Car Regiment.
 In 1944, he entered the OCTU at Barmouth, Wales in December 1944 to undergo training as a cadet officer.

 In 1945, Tunku Osman joined the Force 136 and was commissioned as second lieutenant (May 1945) and was absorbed into the General List.
 He continued parachute training and investigations at Calcutta, India.
 He spearheaded the Malay Guerrilla Group when Force 136 was abolished after surrender of Japan.

 In 1946, Tunku Osman joined the British Military Administration (BMA) in Malaya and served in the British Army in Malaya.
 In 1947 Tunku Osman joined the Royal Malay Regiment (1 February 1947) and was commissioned as lieutenant and assigned to the 2nd Battalion Malay Regiment.
 He was promoted to captain in February 1951 and later to the rank of major in 1955.
 The same year, Tunku Osman was sent to attend a Senior Officers course at Devizes, Wiltshire.
 In 1958, Tunku Osman was assigned to the 6th Battalion and the 7th Malay Regiment as Assistant Commanding Officer.

 In July 1958, Tunku Osman was promoted to lieutenant colonel and took command of the 2nd Battalion Malay Regiment.
-He was the first Malay Commanding Officer of the battalion.
+He was the first Malay commanding Officer of the battalion.
 In May 1960, Tunku Osman was promoted to the rank of colonel while he was attending the Joint Services Staff College and in June 1960 was promoted to brigadier general and took command of 2nd Malayan Infantry Brigade.
 In July 1961, Tunku Osman was made "Brigadier of The Army" at the Ministry of Defense.